Last updated on 2026-05-11

 Program overview

-The Surveying and Geospatial Engineering Technology program is structured to provide a robust educational experience over a two-year period.
-Key features of the program include:
+The College Diploma in Surveying and Geospatial Engineering Technology offers a comprehensive curriculum that spans two years of full-time study.
+The program is structured to provide students with a blend of theoretical knowledge and practical skills through various learning methods.
+Key features of the program structure include:

 Featured Experiences